 Whenever the car engine doesn’t operate perfectly, the fuel economy is going to drop.
 Because fouled spark plugs aren’t burning fuel efficiently, you will end up using more gas.

 Poor fuel economy can also be caused by a spark plug gap that’s too far apart or close when compared with factory specifications.
 In this case, you could simply adjust the gap.

 5. Decreased Response When Accelerating

 With a solid-running engine, the motor is going to respond instantly when you step on the gas pedal.
 However, the worn-out spark plug may lead to trouble with responsiveness.

-Still, trouble accelerating can be caused by numerous factors, so you can’t just assume it’s fouled spark plugs.
+Still, trouble accelerating can be caused by numerous factors, so you can’t just assume you are dealing with fouled spark plugs.
 Instead, you must perform a complete diagnosis to figure out what’s going on.

 6. Rough Idle

 When operating normally, the engine is going to maintain a consistent RPM.
 You should get used to where it normally idles and the sound it creates.